wesbos/eslint-config-wesbos/readme.md

-# No-Sweat™ Eslint and Prettier Setup
+# No-Sweat™ ESLint and Prettier Setup

 These are my settings for ESLint and Prettier